Consultation: Free | Microblading: £275.00

 £175, a colour boost over the 18 month point is considered as a new treatment and is charged at full price (£275).

 £175.
 Partial microblading where only 1/3 requires work, in areas where hair may be slightly sparse or a gap.
 Included is your 4-6 wek top up.
 The initial consulation will determine if this is the appropriate solution or you.
+The annual colour boost cost is £80 to keep them fresh.

 These are the questions that I get asked most about Microblading!